 Business license number (if applicable)

-Social media buttons (a strong social media presence can give your business added credibility, to both customers and search engines)
+Social media buttons (a strong social media presence can give your business added credibility with customers and search engines)

 Put yourself on the map

 Many web users search for local stores on map platforms like Google Maps.
 To gain traction with these customers, you need to get included in Google’s local results.

 For your business to qualify, it must have:3